seat3542/EasyLauncherGamePack/README.md

 <h5>Pull Requests</h5>
 1. A pull request that only adds a new game and does not change the other files in any other way needs only 1 positive review.
+This review is to be given by someone who has tested the submitted game to determine that it is functional and playable.
+Rule of thumb:
+   Would you commercially release a game in this state of completion?
+If so, the game is playable and functional, and therefore fit for release.
 2. Extremely minor edits like fixing a typo need no reviews and can be accepted by their own creator.
 3. Larger edits that change already-existing files beyond merely adding a new game to the launcher must get 3 positive reviews or an okay from littlefiredragon or seat3542.
 If a pull request gets 3 negative reviews it is to be rejected.
+4. Feature requests are to be submitted on Github Issues.
+The first line of the issue should indicate what game it is for, or that it is for the launcher.
+If it gets 3 positive reviews or an okay from littlefiredragon or seat3542, the feature request is considered open for claiming.
+   Claiming a feature request functions identically to claiming a bug.

 <h5>Coding Standards</h5>